RaschidJFR/Parse-Server-Backend-Template/Readme.md

 //  }
 ```

-For more information see the [Cloud Code Guide](https://docs.parseplatform.org/cloudcode/guide/).
+For more information see the Parse Server's [Cloud Code Guide](https://docs.parseplatform.org/cloudcode/guide/).